 The front sway bar was a much quicker, and seemingly easier, installation.
 Ryan began by removing the factory front sway bar and mounting hardware.
 For the front sway bar, the factory end link assemblies and U-plate mounting bolts were utilized to install the Hellwig sway bar.

-Above: Before installing the Hellwig sway bar, we took a few pictures for comparison of factory front sway bar next to the Hellwig front sway bar.
+Above: Before installing the Hellwig sway bar, we took a few pictures for comparison of the factory front sway bar next to the Hellwig front sway bar.
 Note the difference in diameter.
 The factory front sway bar is tubular, whereas the Hellwig front sway bar is solid.

 Above: The Hellwig front sway bar (left) and the GM factory front sway bar (right)